Robbiekruszynski/Angular-Nike-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#### Developmental Roadmap
+* Continue to buildout all maps for mobile / desktop / tablet
+* further develop usability
+* Implement firebase
+* Develop functionality with Log/In along with search function

 ### License